gio54321/gio54321.github.io/content/posts/excel-hw/index.md

 ```

 Why does it have to be this complicated?
 Well, because in the end we want to simulate some sequential logic, with the input and output of DFFs feeding into each other in a loop.
-It turns out that the ordering of the updates in Excel gives some weird glitching in a few occasions, so using this method ensures that all the inputs are sampled at the same sheet update.
+Using this method ensures that all the inputs are sampled at the same sheet update, avoiding weird glitches that sometimes happened.
 Of course, if some inputs in the circuit change at this last micro-clock then we could have inconsistent behavior, but we will make the assumption that the network has stabilized before the last micro-clock.
-Of course, we should choose a clock resolution that is small enough to capture the behavior of the circuit, but not too small to make the simulation slow.
+We should therefore choose a clock resolution that is small enough to capture the correct behavior of the circuit, but not too small to make the simulation slow.

 # From Verilog to Excel

 So far we have the following building blocks:
-- a clock signal,
+- A clock signal.
-- the ability to simulate combinatorial logic,
+- The ability to simulate combinatorial logic.
-- the ability to place DFFs in the circuit.
+- The ability to place DFFs in the circuit.

-In principle, now we are ready to write a Verilog program, synthesize it into a netlist, and then convert the netlist into an Excel spreadsheet.
+Now, we are ready to write a Verilog program, synthesize it into a netlist, and then convert the netlist into an Excel spreadsheet.
-Fortunately this is way easier than I thought it would be thanks to [yosys](https://github.com/YosysHQ/yosys), an open source synthesis suite that can convert Verilog into a netlist.
+Fortunately this is way easier than I expected thanks to [yosys](https://github.com/YosysHQ/yosys), an open source synthesis suite that can convert Verilog into a netlist.
-This is also very similar to what Zellic have done in their [MPC from scratch](https://www.zellic.io/blog/mpc-from-scratch/) article, which I recommend checking out!
+This is also very similar to what Zellic have done in their [MPC from scratch](https://www.zellic.io/blog/mpc-from-scratch/) post, which I recommend checking out!

 Let's write a `primitives.lib` file, which basically describes the set of hardware primitives we have available in the hardware (Excel).
 We will support `NAND`, `NOR`, `NOT`, and `DFF` primitives.